joonlabs/php-graphql/docs/types/scalars.md

     }

     /**
-     * Parses an externally provided literal value (hardcoded in GraphQL query) to use as an input.
+     * Parses an externally provided value (query variable) to use as an input
      *
      * @param $value
      * @return string|null